tdwg/website/content/pages/conferences/2022/local-info/index.md

 [Exclusive room](https://grandhotelmillenniumsofia.bg/accommodation-sofia/exclusive-room/) (B&B) | 100.67 € | 121.34 €
 [Premium room](https://grandhotelmillenniumsofia.bg/accommodation-sofia/premium-room/) (B&B) | 120.67 € | 141.34 €

-_*rates include VAT and tourist taxes_
+_*rates include breakfast (B&B), VAT, and tourist taxes_

-However, we are glad to offer options for nearby hotels at special rates for TDWG 2022 delegates.
+However, we are glad to offer options for nearby hotels at special rates for TDWG 2022 delegates (reservation details coming soon).
 All of the listed hotels are within walking distance of the main venue (5-15 min).
 Please be aware that October is a conference month in Bulgaria with many big events happening then so the hotel accommodations will be in high demand.
 Plan your stay early in order to get the best possible rates.

 - **[Rosslyn Central Park Hotel Sofia](https://www.centralparkhotel.bg/)** (4 stars)
 - **[Hotel Downtown](https://hoteldowntownsofia.com/)** (4 stars)